Michael-Stout/Module_11/README.md

 <img src="https://github.com/Michael-Stout/Module_11/blob/master/images/feature_importances.png" class="center" style="width:600px;height:auto;">

-The provided chart displays the feature importances for a linear regression model, visualized through the coefficients assigned to each feature.
+This chart displays the feature importances for a linear regression model, visualized through the coefficients assigned to each feature.
 Here is an interpretation of these results:

 1. **Year**:
    - This feature has the highest positive coefficient, indicating that it is the most influential predictor in increasing the dependent variable (likely price or value of a vehicle).